Darkman III: Die Darkman Die: Filming

 Like The Return of Durant, Die Darkman Die was shot in Toronto, Ontario, and used much of the same crew.
 Principal photography started on November 15, 1993, and concluded on December 20.
 The crew then took a break before the shooting of the other instalment.
 The aggregate budget for both films was slightly less than US$7 million, with Darkman II: The Return of Durant taking up the better part of that amount at US$4 million.

 May prioritized key set pieces to make the most of the film's modest means.
 According to the director, the final factory explosion in Die Darkman Die was the largest in Canadian film history up to that point.
 However, Verheiden also remembers that a relatively simple scene he had written, where an enraged Darkman bashed a thug's head into the hood of a car, was nixed as the required props and stuntpersons were too expensive.

 Release

-Home video
+Home media

 Darkman III: Die Darkman Die was released on VHS tape on August 20, 1996.
 As per industry standards, the Laserdisc followed one week later on August 27.

 Die Darkman Die was re-issued on DVD by Universal on January 5, 2004, in the U.S., as part of the budget priced "Universal Studio Selections" collection.
 It was devoid of features other than a chapter selection.
 An international pressing predates the domestic version.
 Listed with a release date of October 23, 2000 in the U.K., it included a brief biography of lead actor Arnold Vosloo.

 Shout!
 Factory released a Blu-ray of the film on November 7, 2017.
 It includes a new feature-length audio commentary from director Bradford May and a trailer.